 The basic principle

-Quantum holonomy theory arises from an intersection of two different and hitherto largely unrelated research fields in theoretical physics and modern mathematics, namely canonical quantum gravity and non-commutative geometry.
+Quantum holonomy theory arises from an intersection of two different and hitherto unrelated research fields in theoretical physics and modern mathematics, namely quantum gravity and non-commutative geometry.

-By applying the mathematics of non-commutative geometry to the question of how to reconcile Einsteins theory of relativity with quantum mechanics we discovered after ten years of analysis a surprisingly simply algebra, which now provides the foundation of our work.
+By applying the mathematics of non-commutative geometry to a general framework related to quantum gravity formulated in terms of Ashtekar variables and to the question of finding a theory of quantum gravity we discovered after ten years of analysis a surprisingly simply algebra, which now provides the foundation of our work.

 This algebra, which we call the quantum holonomy-diffeomorphism (QHD) algebra, contains two types of basic elements: the first type simply encodes how objects are moved around in an abstract 3-dimensional space (holonomy-diffeomorphisms) and the second type generates translations on the spectrum of the algebra generated by the first type of elements.

-Together these two types of elements generate a generalized form of quantum mechanics of diffeomorphisms.
+Together these two types of elements generate a generalised form of quantum mechanics of diffeomorphisms.

 Why is this interesting?

-There are several reasons, mathematically conceptionally, and philosophically.
+There are several reasons, mathematically conceptually, and philosophically.

-- The QHD algebra naturally involves what is called the canonical commutation relations of quantum gravity.
+- The QHD algebra naturally involves what is called the canonical commutation relations of a gauge theory.
 Specifically, the canonical commutation relations emerge as the infinitesimal limit of the central algebraic relation in the QHD algebra.
-This implies that the QHD algebra automatically involves the key ingredient of a theory of quantum gravity, namely the kinematical sector.
+This implies that the QHD algebra automatically involves the key ingredient of a theory based on gauge fields, namely the kinematical sector.
+This can either be a Yang-Mills theory — the type of theory, that describes the strong and electro-weak interactions in the standard model of particle physics — or gravity formulated in terms of Ashtekar variables.
 It is surprising that an algebra with this basic characteristics has not previously been studied.